hisashim/docdiff/README.md

 ## Troubleshooting and Tips

-### wrong argument type nil (expected Module) (TypeError)
+### Wrong argument type nil (expected Module) (TypeError)

-Sometimes DocDiff fails to auto-recognize encoding and/or end-of-line character.
+Sometimes DocDiff fails to auto-recognize encoding and/or end-of-line characters.
 You may get an error like this.

 ```
 charstring.rb:47:in `extend': wrong argument type nil (expected Module) (TypeError)